 On July 10, 2020, the sponsor paid \$25,000, or approximately \$0.001 per share, to cover certain of our offering and formation costs in consideration of 17,250,000 Class B ordinary shares, par value \$0.0001.
-In 2020, our sponsor transferred 35,000 Class B ordinary shares to each of our independent directors.
-These shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
+In July 2020, our sponsor transferred 75,000 Class B ordinary shares to each of our independent directors.
+These 375,000 shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of this offering.
 If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of the issued and outstanding ordinary shares upon the consummation of this offering.
 Up to 2,250,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 9,333,333 private placement warrants (or 10,533,333 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 14,000,000 private placement warrants (or 15,800,000 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.00 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
 As such, our sponsor's interest in this transaction is valued at between \$14,000,000 and \$15,800,000, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder until 30 days after the completion of our initial business combination.

-Prior to this offering, we will enter into a forward purchase agreement pursuant to which the forward purchase investor, which has received commitments from funds affiliated with Dragoneer, will agree to subscribe for an aggregate of forward purchase units, consisting of one Class A ordinary share and one-third of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$ in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
+Prior to this offering, we will enter into (i) a forward purchase agreement pursuant to which Dragoneer Funding, which has received commitments from one or more funds affiliated with Dragoneer, will agree to subscribe for an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share and one-quarter of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$150,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination and (ii) a forward purchase agreement pursuant to which the Willett Purchasers will agree to subscribe for an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or \$25,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
 If the sale of the forward purchase units fails to close, for any reason, we may lack sufficient funds to consummate our initial business combination.